 How you can you enjoy Curtin Springs Paper?

 - You can join one of our 1 hr Curtin Springs Paper Tours to share the wonders of our home and get to know our history, landscape and connection to the land.
-These tours are held daily at 10.30am and 4pm.
+You can join our tours at 10.30am and 4pm daily.

 - Our regular Curtin Springs Paper Workshops give you the opportunity to be involved in the paper making at every stage, help us cut some grass, turn it into paper and then use the paper to produce YOUR interpretation of our amazing landscape.
 Book with some friends and make an adventure out of the trip or join a open group and meet others who will enjoy the opportunity with you.
 Here is the workshop information, dates and prices.